Please see below for dates of upcoming coffee mornings and other support group sessions where you can meet, chat and share experiences.

 When is Southwark Women’s Forum held?

-The forum meets once a month on the second Friday of every month, from 12pm – 2pm.
+The forum meets face-to-face as a group once a month on the second Friday of every month, from 12pm – 2pm in Southwark.

 How do I join?